mzazon/awesome-cloud-projects/azure/governance-dashboard-automation/governance-dashboard-automation.md

 ## Discussion

 Azure Resource Graph combined with Azure Monitor Workbooks creates a powerful governance platform that provides comprehensive visibility into Azure resource compliance and security posture.
 This solution leverages Resource Graph's ability to query across multiple subscriptions at scale, providing near real-time insights into resource configurations, policy compliance, and security assessments.
 The integration with Azure Monitor Workbooks enables rich visualizations and interactive dashboards that make governance data accessible to stakeholders across the organization.
-For comprehensive guidance on Azure governance, see the [Azure governance documentation](https://docs.microsoft.com/en-us/azure/governance/) and [Resource Graph best practices](https://docs.microsoft.com/en-us/azure/governance/resource-graph/overview).
+For comprehensive guidance on Azure governance, see the [Azure governance documentation](https://learn.microsoft.com/en-us/azure/governance/) and [Resource Graph best practices](https://learn.microsoft.com/en-us/azure/governance/resource-graph/overview).

 The automated workflow capabilities provided by Azure Logic Apps transform static governance reporting into proactive compliance management.
 When governance violations are detected through Resource Graph queries, the system can automatically trigger remediation actions, send notifications to responsible teams, and create audit trails for compliance reporting.
 This automation reduces the time between violation detection and remediation, improving overall security posture and compliance adherence.
-The solution follows Azure Well-Architected Framework principles by implementing automated monitoring, proactive alerting, and efficient resource management practices.
+The solution follows Azure Well-Architected Framework principles by implementing automated monitoring, proactive alerting, and efficient resource management practices outlined in the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/).

 From a cost perspective, this solution provides significant value by preventing governance violations before they become costly security incidents or compliance failures.
 Azure Resource Graph queries are free for the first 1,000 requests per month, and Azure Monitor Workbooks have no additional charges beyond the underlying data storage.
 Logic Apps pricing is based on execution frequency, making it cost-effective for governance automation scenarios.
-For detailed cost optimization strategies, review the [Azure Monitor pricing guide](https://docs.microsoft.com/en-us/azure/azure-monitor/usage-estimated-costs) and [Logic Apps pricing documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-pricing).
+For detailed cost optimization strategies, review the [Azure Monitor pricing guide](https://learn.microsoft.com/en-us/azure/azure-monitor/usage-estimated-costs) and [Logic Apps pricing documentation](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-pricing).

 > **Tip**: Use Azure Policy integration with Resource Graph to create policy-driven governance dashboards that automatically update based on your organization's compliance requirements.
-The [Azure Policy documentation](https://docs.microsoft.com/en-us/azure/governance/policy/) provides comprehensive guidance on implementing governance policies and monitoring compliance across your Azure environment.
+The [Azure Policy documentation](https://learn.microsoft.com/en-us/azure/governance/policy/) provides comprehensive guidance on implementing governance policies and monitoring compliance across your Azure environment.

 ## Challenge